 When there is a clearly demonstrated vocational need that cannot be approved at the Management Unit level, the VR Counselor discusses the circumstances with the VR Supervisor, VR Manager, and/or a Regional or State Office Program Specialist.
 Together, they determine whether there is justification for requesting an exception to published policies and procedures.
 If the need is justified, then the VR Counselor sends a request for an exception to policies and procedures through their chain of management to the Deputy Division Director of Field Services Delivery for consideration.
 However, exceptions to policies and procedures based on Federal and State laws, statutes, and rules or regulations are not allowable.

 REVIEW

-The Policy Planning and Statewide Initiatives Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.
+The Policy Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.